dozencloud/MP30AR0-Installation/README.md

 #### UEFI Bootloader

-You can flash the bootloader to Tianocore UEFI from [Flash UEFI Tutorial](https://rwmj.wordpress.com/2016/03/08/gigabyte-mp30-ar0-flashing-uefi/).
+We can flash the bootloader to Tianocore UEFI from [Flash UEFI Tutorial](https://rwmj.wordpress.com/2016/03/08/gigabyte-mp30-ar0-flashing-uefi/).
 Remember set MAC address in UEFI shell.

 ```